Sunday, October 08, 2006

-And then Naomi brought home two pet mice when she was 20, I believe.
+And then Naomi brought home two pet mice when she was 20.
 The mice were cute--both little girls, one black, one white.
 She'd hold the tiny, hairy things and it would give me the eebie-jeebies just to watch her.
-I told her I could never hold a mouse.
-Not in a million years.
+I told her never in millions of years could I hold a mouse.

-Never say never.
-Eventually I did hold the black one a few times.
-It was the funniest mouse--for awhile it was in a cage where it could squeeze its way out and when I'd come in to check on it, the silly thing would take one look at me and race back to its cage and squeeze itself back inside.
+Eventually I did hold the black one --it was the funniest mouse; for awhile it was in a cage where it could squeeze its way out.
+When I'd come in to check on it?
+The silly thing would look at me then race to its cage and squeeze itself back inside.

 So there I was feeling rather like Beatrix Potter, herself.
-The keeper of 10 mice.
-Eventually I had to separate all the male mice--male mice are brats!
-Always one male must be king if you keep them together, and they fought and fought until there was nothing left to do but give each one a cage of his own.
+The keeper of 10 mice!
+Eventually I had to separate all the males--male mice are brats!
+Always one must be king if you keep them together, and they fought until there was nothing left to do but give each one a cage of his own.

 The four female mice--now, they were sweet!
-They all got along wonderfully and cuddled together and took care of one another.
+They all got along, cuddled and took care of one another.
 (And I could make a little sermon out of those differences, but I won't.)

 And two years after I'd bought the mouse for Naomi, we were once again a mouseless house.
-(Well, except for the mice I often hear over my head as I sit at this basement computer.
-The ones I must buy some D-Con for this week--and then feel like a murderer afterward.)
+(Well, except for the wild mice I often hear over my head as I sit at this basement computer.
+Oh dear.)

-But I just couldn't go through all those deaths again.
+But I just couldn't face all those inevitable deaths again.

-Yet now, a few years later, I sometimes toy with the idea of keeping mice again when we finally settle in another place (hopefully in the country).
-The mice were so cute and little and fun....
+Yet now, a few years later?
+Sometimes I toy with the idea of keeping mice again when we finally settle in another place (hopefully in the country).
+The mice were so cute, tiny and fun.
 So who knows?